WPManageNinja/ninja-job-board/readme.txt

 - Filter Applications based on status *(Done)*
 - Search Applications with keywords/full text search *(Done)*
 - Email Notification System management *(Done)*
+- Send bulk emails to the applicants and filter by application status *(Done)*
 - Export Data as CSV/Excel/JSON *(On development)
-- Send bulk emails to the applicants and filter by application status (On development)
 - Application Assesment for HR Department (On development)

 This plugin is a very planned project, and we have a long term development plan for this.
 We already invested around 200 human working hours (+coffees) on it, and we have the intention to spend much more on it.
 Please let us know what features you want, and we are happy to add that in our development sprint.